As global leaders meet, the Amazon rainforest burns | Malay Mail

 Experts sent by the United States, logistical equipment from Japan, and four aircraft from Chile are all fighting the blazes, while firefighters sent from Israel have departed, the defence ministry said.

-Bolsonaro, however, has blanched at other international offers to help put out the fires, rejecting US$20 million (RM83.5 million) from the G7 and accusing members France and Germany of “buying” Brazil's sovereignty.
+Bolsonaro however has blanched at other international offers to help put out the fires, rejecting US$20 million (RM83 million) from the G7 and accusing members France and Germany of “buying” Brazil’s sovereignty.

-Brazil won't attend the meeting, but Environment Minister Ricardo Salles, also a climate change skeptic, will appear at the UN's climate summit on Monday, before travelling to Europe.
+Brazil won’t attend the meeting, but Environment Minister Ricardo Salles, also a climate change sceptic, will appear at the UN’s climate summit today, before traveling to Europe.

 “I am preparing a rather objective speech, unlike my predecessor,” he wrote on Facebook, adding, “I’m going to get hit, you can be sure.
 The media always finds something to complain about.”